12 Incredible Benefits of Lemon Water You Never Knew

 It aids digestion

 Another one of the benefits of lemon water is that the acids help to digest food.
 “The citrus flavonoids in lemon aid the acid in the stomach in breaking down food, which may improve overall digestion,” says Palinski-Wade.
 “Warming the water seems to provide the greatest digestive benefits.”
 Aiding digestion is especially important as we get older because the amount of acid in our stomach declines with age.
 A study published in Journal of the American Geriatrics Society showed that over 30% of men and women over age 60 had atrophic gastritis, a condition marked by little to no stomach acid.
 In addition, if you add lemon slices and zest to your water, you may be able to harness some of the benefits of pectin, a fiber found in the pulp and peel.
 Research published in Nutrients have shown that fiber improves digestion and gut health.
-Here’s how your body changes when you drink enough water.
+Here’s how drinking enough water changes your body.

 Lemon water gives you a vitamin C boost